CYB3R-JUNKI3/Remnant-2-VR/README.md

 :bulb: I have included an optional crosshair mod

 ---
+:question: _Item pickups/dialogue prompts look weird and some button prompts do not show_

+:bulb: This is a know issue, it will be fixed when a solution is found

+---
 :question: _Some cut-scenes have no subtitles_

 :bulb: The UI has been removed to remove black bars from cut-scenes, so subtitles for those parts are also invisible